 Return Ballots by Tuesday, November 5th

-Welcome to the preview version of the 2019 Fuse Progressive Voters Guide.
+Welcome to the 2019 Fuse Progressive Voters Guide!
 The Progressive Voters Guide compiles the information that allows you to make informed decisions about the races on your ballot, based on your values.
-We will continue updating this guide and adding candidates until voting begins on October 16.
+Please share this guide with your friends and remember to vote by November 5!